Unveiling the mechanisms of motion of synchro-Shockley dislocations in Laves phases: Simulation methods

 where $E_\text{tot}$($R$) is the energy of the $N$ atoms contained within a cylinder of radius $R$, $E_\text{0}$ is the atomic cohesive energy of the given composition, $K$ is an elasticity coefficient containing anisotropic elastic constants \cite{anderson2017theory} and the Burgers vector $b$, $E_\text{SF}(R)$ is the energy contribution of the stacking fault as a function of radius $R$, $E_\text{core}|r_{c}$ is the core energy defined at the chosen cutoff radius $r_{c}=b$.
 Note that as the stacking fault extends all the way to the edge of the simulation setup, $E_\text{SF}(R)$ is continuously increasing with $R$.
 Finally, the excess in strain energy $E_\text{ESE}$ due to the elastic distortion of the lattice induced by the dislocation, normalized with the dislocation line length \textit{L} can be expressed from EQU.~\ref{e2}:

 $E_\text{ESE}$ was calculated at 100 different $R$ values from 1$b$ to 250$b$.

 Climbing image nudged elastic band (NEB) \cite{henkelman2000climbing,henkelman2000improved} calculations were performed on initial (before dislocation motion) and final (after dislocation motion) atomistic configurations to find saddle points and minimum energy paths (MEPs) of dislocation motion.
 The initial configurations were built with the 30\textdegree{} partial dislocations located in the center of the slab setups, as illustrated in FIG. \ref{fig0}(c).
-By altering the width of the displacement field of the inserted partial Burgers vector, the final configuration contains the same partial dislocation sitting at the next Peierls valley adjacent to the initial one, corresponding to dislocation motion and expansion of stacking fault by one Burgers vector.
+By altering the width of the displacement field for the inserted partial Burgers vector applied on the upper half of the crystal (see \cite{vaid2022pinning} for details), the final configuration contains the same partial dislocation sitting at the next Peierls valley adjacent to the initial one, corresponding to dislocation motion and expansion of stacking fault by one Burgers vector.
 Atoms in the outermost layers of the setups with a thickness of 14 \text{\AA} were fixed in $y$ and $z$ directions.
 The dimensions of the slab in $y$ and $z$ directions $l_y$ and $l_z\approx$ 300 \text{\AA}.
 Slab setups with different dislocation line lengths (in PBC) from 3$\times$ to 30$\times$ unit cells ($l_x$ from 18.4 to 184.2 \text{\AA} for C14 CaMg\textsubscript{2}) were simulated.

 The spring constants for parallel and perpendicular nudging forces are both 1.0 eV/$\text{\AA}^{2}$ \cite{MARAS201613}.
 Quickmin \cite{sheppard2008optimization} was used as the damped dynamics minimizer to minimize the energies across all replicas with the force tolerance of 0.01 eV/$\text{\AA}$.
-Different numbers of intermediate replicas from 48 to 144 were simulated and all intermediate replicas were equally spaced along the reaction coordinate (RC).
-The first (RC:0) and last (RC:1) reaction coordinates were determined as the configurations located at the local energy minima along the MEP close to the initial and final configurations, respectively.
+Different numbers of intermediate replicas from 48 to 144 were simulated and all intermediate replicas were initially equally spaced along the reaction coordinate (RC).
+The first (RC:0) and last (RC:1) reaction coordinates were determined as the configurations located at the local energy minima along the MEP close to the initial and final configurations, respectively, and were fully relaxed before the NEB calculations.

-The stress-dependent activation energies in C14 CaMg\textsubscript{2} were obtained by pre-shearing the initial and final configurations along $[ \bar{1} 0 1 0 ]$ direction for partial I and $[ 0 1 \bar{1} 0 ]$ direction for partial II and performing NEB calculations with the above-mentioned boundary conditions.
-The magnitude of stress was calculated according to the pre-strain value and shear modulus on the $\{ 2 \bar{1} \bar{1} 0 \}$ plane ($\mu_{\{ 2 \bar{1} \bar{1} 0 \}}$=25.6 GPa).